To answer your questions, please view the Housing Sign Up Instructions by visiting this link:

 Please remember to speak with your roommate about what items you are each bringing.
 You will be sharing a space and you may be able to more effectively use your space if you plan ahead on who will bring larger items.

-Pets are not allowed in the residence hall.
+Pets are not allowed in the residence halls.
 Students may have a fish with a 10 gallon or less aquarium.
 Students are not permitted to build lofts in the residence halls.
 Some beds on campus are bunkable.
-If you are interested in bunking your beds, you should contact your Residence Community Coordinator after moving in.
+If you are interested in bunking your beds, you should contact your Resident Assistant or Community Director after moving in.

 Please see the Academic Calendar located on the Louisburg College website for the move in date that pertains to you.

 We do not have curfews, so students are free to come and go as they please.
 We do have a visitation policy for members of the opposite sex (see Student Handbook).
-If you need to be off campus for more than two days during a period that you would normally be present we ask that that you notify your Residence Community Coordinator prior to leaving.
+If you need to be off campus for more than two days during a period that you would normally be present we ask that you notify your Community Director prior to leaving.

 All resident students are required to participate in the campus meal plan.
 The plan consists of 19 meals per week and is automatically billed to your account.